timboudreau/niothing/README.md

 class MyInputStreamProcessor implements InputStreamProcessor<ParsedType> {

-    public ParsedType process (InputStream in) throws IOException {
+    public ParsedType process (RegionInputStream in) throws IOException {
+        Region region = in.region(); // in case you're interested in
+                                     // where in the file you are

-        return // parse the file here and return an object representing what you read }
+        return // parse the region here and return an object representing what you read }
 }